andyjessop/crux/packages/machine/README.md

 ### Shorthand methods

 `machine.transition(...)` is a little ugly.
-Luckily `fsm` builds shorthand methods for each of your actions.
+Luckily `machine` builds shorthand methods for each of your actions.
 So, transitioning our example is as simple as:

 ```ts
 machine.go(); // new state is 'running'